test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

 *The following assignments happen during the generation of a PDF document:*

-* The content of every additionally included separate rst file is a *chapter*.
+* The content of every additionally included separate RST file is a *chapter*.

-  - In case of you want to add another chapter to your documentation, you have to include another rst file.
+  - In case of you want to add another chapter to your documentation, you have to include another RST file.
-  - The headline of the chapter is the name of the rst file (automatically)./ *Therefore the heading within an rst file has to start at section level!*
+  - The headline of the chapter is the name of the RST file (automatically)./ *Therefore the heading within an RST file has to start at section level!*

 * The content of every included Python module is also a *chapter*.

-  - The headline of the chapter is the name of the Python module (automatically)./ This means also that within the PDF document structure every Python module is at the same level as additionally included rst files.
+  - The headline of the chapter is the name of the Python module (automatically)./ This means also that within the PDF document structure every Python module is at the same level as additionally included RST files.

-* Within additionally included separate rst files sections and subsections can be defined by the following rst syntax elements for headings:
+* Within additionally included separate RST files sections and subsections can be defined by the following RST syntax elements for headings:

   - A line underlined with "``=``" characters is a section
   - A line underlined with "``-``" characters is a subsection